-There was a time in the not so distant past where I had a problem telling people no. I was a huge people pleaser, and I’d do whatever it took to make people happy, even at my own expense.
+There was a time in the not-so-distant past when I had a problem telling people no. I was a huge people pleaser, and I’d do whatever it took to make people happy, even at my own expense.

 I’d go broke, be uncomfortable, or mess up opportunities for myself because I didn’t want the people I cared about to be uncomfortable.